Ocean-Vu/E-commerce-Funnel-and-Customer-Behavior-Analysis-using-Google-Analytics-Data/README.md

   + Transactional Data: Detailed information about purchases, products, and revenue.

-## Business Questions & Analytical Strategy (Câu hỏi kinh doanh & Chiến lược phân tích)
+## Business Questions & Analytical Strategy
 The analysis is structured to answer key business questions by exploring several strategic areas:

 **- Website Performance Metrics:** Evaluating core KPIs like visits, pageviews, and transactions to gauge overall site health and user engagement (Query 01).